JackieDo/Laravel-Cart/README.md

 $ composer update
 ```

+> **Note:** Instead of performing the above two steps, you can perform faster with the command line `$ composer require jackiedo/cart:2.*` from Terminal

 - Once update operation completes, the third step is add the service provider.
-Open `config/app.php`, and add a new item to the section `providers`:
+Open `config/app.php`, and add a new item to the `providers` section:
 ```
 'Jackiedo\Cart\CartServiceProvider',
 ```

 > **Note:** From Laravel 5.1, you should write as `Jackiedo\Cart\CartServiceProvider::class,`

-- And the final step is add the following line to the section `aliases` in file `config/app.php`:
+- And the final step is add the following line to the `aliases` section in file `config/app.php`:
 ```
 'Cart' => 'Jackiedo\Cart\Facades\Cart',
 ```